 - Technical

 As a healthcare app developer, our team most often deals with technical data safeguards.
-However, you, as a covered entity or business associate, also need to take into account physical and administrative data safeguards when developing a HIPAA-compliant app.
+However, you, as a covered entity or business associate, also need to take into account physical and administrative data safeguards when developing a HIPAA compliant app.
 Let’s quickly scan through each, shall we?

 Technical data safeguards include things like encryption, secure connections and protocols, and all other technology-related security best practices applicable to health apps.
+Schedule a periodic security audit (at least annually and after major releases) to validate encryption, access controls, and audit logging against your HIPAA threat model.

 What’s usually implied here is limiting physical access to servers and other equipment that may contain PHI or enable sensitive data sharing.
 Besides, you need to have an adequate firewall and antivirus software deployed for adequate physical safeguards protecting your healthcare software.

-Finally, administrative data safeguards cover personnel training and management, maintenance of privacy policies and procedures, privacy practices notices, etc.
+Finally, administrative data safeguards cover personnel training and management, maintenance of privacy policies and procedures, privacy practices notices, etc. Train staff and track adherence with quarterly drills, attestation logs, and corrective actions that tie back to your written policies.

 Qualified HIPAA app developers will help you with the physical and technical safeguards, and the administrative safeguards will mostly depend on you.
 However, when you aim to build a HIPAA compliant web application, the expertise of a team specializing in healthcare software development becomes crucial.
 They understand the intricate demands of HIPAA and can guide you through the process, ensuring your application not only meets regulatory standards but also delivers value to its users.